 The Chicago Debate Society is the University of Chicago's debate team.
-We're a registered academic organization that competes in the American Parliamentary Debate Association (APDA) circuit as well as in British Parliamentary Debate.
+We're a registered academic organization that competes in the American Parliamentary Debate Association (APDA) circuit as well as in British Parliamentary (BP) Debate.
 As one of the oldest student organizations at the University, we play an important role in stimulating debate on campus, including hosting the annual Langfan Constitutional Debate.
 Our weekly meetings consist of practice rounds, drills, and seminars that teach debate style and argumentation.
-We send teams to tournaments almost every weekend throughout the school year and host our own annual tournament the last weekend of March.
+We send teams to tournaments almost every weekend throughout the school year and will host one APDA tournament in February as well as a BP tournament in January.

 About Parliamentary Debate

-In Parliamentary Debate, a two-member government team proposes a case that is not known to the opposition team beforehand.
-The government case must be a change from the status quo, and the opposition must show that the government’s proposal is bad.
+In American Parliamentary Debate (APDA), a two-member government team proposes a case that is not known to the opposition team beforehand.
+The government case must be a change from the status quo, and the opposition must argue against the government's proposal.
 Each side competes to support their own arguments and refute those of the opposing side through alternating speeches with no prep time in between.
-Analysis and rhetoric are both prized, while excessively technical meta-debate and heavy reliance upon cited evidence is frowned upon.
-Debate on APDA is both accessible and fun; while cases are traditionally substantive and policy-oriented, teams have the opportunity and often do run interesting, non-serious cases about any fair proposal.
-More on the rules and conventions for APDA-style debate can be found here.
+Analysis and rhetoric are both prized, while heavy reliance upon cited evidence is frowned upon.
+Debate on APDA is both accessible and fun; while cases are traditionally substantive and policy-oriented, teams have the opportunity to run interesting, lighthearted cases about any fair proposal.
+More on the rules and conventions for American Parliamentary debate can be found here.
 Furthermore, any debater serving their first year on the team is considered a "novice."
 More information may be found here.
-Our annual Novice Tournament geared towards debaters new to APDA will be held this year from Oct.
-27-28.
+Our annual Novice Tournament geared towards debaters new to APDA will be held this year on October 19.

 Competing & Going to Tournaments